bernie-developer/moralis-token-balances-api/readme.md

 ## Technical Details
 This project uses the Moralis Wallet API (v2.2).
 By using the `balance_formatted` field, we avoid manual decimal conversions for various token standards (ERC20).
 The `exclude_spam` and `exclude_unverified_contracts` parameters are enabled to ensure data quality.

+## Video Demo
+I created a short video to explain the logic behind this implementation and how the response data can be used:
+[Link to your Loom video]
+Duration: 02:30

 For more information, see the official Moralis documentation: https://docs.moralis.com/web3-data-api/evm/reference/get-wallet-token-balances-price